 Grease a 9×13 pan (can use slightly smaller pan like an 8×12 for “taller” piece of coffeecake, but will need to adjust cooking time slightly).
 Pour in the batter and spread to distribute evenly.
 Sprinkle the reserved crumb/cinnamon topping evenly over the top of the batter.

-Hope you enjoy this tasty, simple coffeecake!
-It sure brought back memories for my husband and I, as we sampled it!
+Hope you enjoy this tasty, simple old-fashioned crumb coffeecake!
+It sure brought back memories for my husband and I, as we gobbled it up!

-Have a wonderful day… may you find encouragement for your heart and soul today!
+Have a wonderful day.
+May you find encouragement for your heart and soul today!
 God bless you!
+Thanks for stopping by, and I hope you will come back soon for more delicious recipes.

 Recipe Source: Article titled “Culinary SOS”, by Rose Dosti, Recipe submitted by Frances, (former pastry cook for LAUSD), published in the Los Angeles Times, January 27, 1994